How to Create a Bootable USB for macOS Tahoe [Step-By-Step]

 After it finishes creating the bootable macOS USB installer, safely eject the USB from your Mac.

-How to Boot Mac from USB and Install Mac OS from USB Drive
+How to Boot Mac from USB and Install macOS from USB Drive

 2. Plug the bootable USB drive into your Mac.
-Make sure your Mac is well connected to the internet.
+Make sure your Mac is connected to the internet.

-3. For an Apple silicon Mac, press and hold the Power button to boot your Mac until you see the startup options window.
+3. For an Apple Silicon Mac, press and hold the Power button to boot your Mac until you see the startup options window.
 For an Intel-based Mac, press the Power button and immediately press and hold the Option key.

 Tip